huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param number oldHeight: the height of the map before the change
    :param number newWidth: the width of the map after the change
    :param number newHeight: the height of the map after the change

+.. js:function:: onBorderResized(oldWidth, oldHeight, newWidth, newHeight)

+   Called when the dimensions of the border are changed.

+   :param number oldWidth: the width of the border before the change
+   :param number oldHeight: the height of the border before the change
+   :param number newWidth: the width of the border after the change
+   :param number newHeight: the height of the border after the change

 .. js:function:: onMapShifted(xDelta, yDelta)